alex8088/electron-conf/README.md

 ```

 > [!TIP]
-> Not available in rendering process
+> Not available in renderer

 #### `.onDidAnyChange(callback)`